Product / Flower FAQs

 Can you tell me more about your product X...?

-There are strict rules around product advertising in New Zealand that prohibits us from discussing an "unapproved medicine" (despite going through NZMQS verification) in-public.
+There are some pretty strict rules around product advertising in New Zealand that prohibits us from discussing an "unapproved medicine" (despite going through NZMQS verification) in-public.

 As a result, any product we have in jars as a finished-product is unable to be publicly discussed or commented on, including availability such as where it can be prescribed / dispensed from.